 Spelling and grammar.
 Do not rely on a spell checker, you and your are both spelt correctly, but you may not notice when you misplaced a letter, neither will the spell checker.
 Employers value attention to detail, if you are sending out applications with errors what message does that convey?

 Overstating your qualifications.
-You shouldn’t take up an extra page on your CV with GCSE’s and the grade you achieved.
+You shouldn’t take up an extra page on your CV with GCSEs and the grade you achieved.
 Keep your education concise and neat at the bottom of your CV.

 Concise does not mean vague.
 Within your CV you need to be specific, try not to elongate it and keep to the facts.
-The obligatory ‘excellent communication and organisational skills’ is so vague it’s meaningless without specifics.
+The obligatory ‘excellent communication and organisational skills’ are so vague it’s meaningless without specifics.
 What tools or software do you use to remain organised, how have you had to liaise and interact with others to produce the excellent communication mentioned.

 Email your CV in an unrecognisable format.
 A .pdf document is the neatest option and a universal format and will open if you are using a Mac or PC.
-Save your CV file as "Your Name - The Job Title - Company Name" i.e.,.
-"Tom Hanks - Production Assistant - Bobs Film Company"
+Save your CV file as "Your Name - The Job Title - Company Name, " i.e., "Tom Hanks - Production Assistant - Bobs Film Company"

 Using the three-stage plan, let’s discuss the types of CV you’re most likely to create if you’re reading this advice.

 Having left education, or decided upon changing careers, the likelihood is you’re not going to have any professional experience to date.
-Unless that is, you have taken work experience placements during your holidays to equip yourself with contacts, experience and a reference.
+Unless that is, you have taken work experience placements during your holidays to equip yourself with contacts, knowledge and a reference.
 So what do you put on your CV if you have no experience?